Ylianst/ESP-IQ2020/documentation/protocol.md

 <-- 1F 01 80 01005752342E30346465316345303032444B342E303006
 ```

-Get and set timestamp (in seconds)
+Get and set timestamp (in seconds).
+Send >60 in data to read the value.
 ```
 --> 01 1F 80 024C99
 <-- 1F 01 80 024C3431011400D40701